Online digital investment managers aka robo-advisors have been around in Canada for a few years and there is a lot to like about them.

 Wealthsimple has $0 transfer or withdrawal fees.
 For RBC InvestEase, withdrawals are also free, however, account transfers cost $135.

-Wealthsimple offers readers of Savvy New Canadians an opportunity to invest their first $10,000 FREE for one year.
+Wealthsimple offers readers of Savvy New Canadians a $50 cash bonus when they open a funded account.
 Check out the offer here.

 Also, Wealthsimple clients earn rewards when they refer other friends and family to open an account.